Happiness-Chung/TeleMorphor/README.md

 2. Prepare inputs in the folder "sample_input".
 3. Segment the protagonist from the background using a pre-trained segmentor (can be anything).
 4. Inpaint background using a pre-trained segmentor (can be anything).
+5. Warp the protagonist's pose with chunking.py -> curve_fitting.py ->
-5. Run MysticMorphor(Extended_MotionEditor)/train/train_bg.py
+6. Run MysticMorphor(Extended_MotionEditor)/train/train_bg.py
-6. Run MysticMorphor(Extended_MotionEditor)/train/train_adaptor.py
+7. Run MysticMorphor(Extended_MotionEditor)/train/train_adaptor.py
-7. Run MysticMorphor(Extended_MotionEditor)/inference.py.
+8. Run MysticMorphor(Extended_MotionEditor)/inference.py.